Rich Republicans, right-minded conservatives, those who aspire to both.

 I didn't.

-You know, in public relations and politics, just what is a lie and what isn't.
+You know, in public relations and politics, just what is a lie and what isn't?

 It's all a game.

-And I want to axe you as you listen to this, if there's something about it, and I re I referred to it as slavish.
+And I want to ask you, as you listen to this, if there's something about it, I refer to it as slavish, but is there something else about this that strikes you?

-put this under in context.
+Let me put this in context.

 This is Howard Feynman reacting to the news he's just learned in a press conference with John and Elizabeth Edwards that she has incurable cancer.

-He has spread to the bones.
+It has spread to the bones.

 It is stage four.

-She's got cancer is treatable, but we've all just heard this press conference.
+She's got cancer is treatable, but we've all just heard this press conference essentially saying that she's dying.

 And Edward's going to keep the campaign going.